jsavargas/telethon_downloader/README.md

 ## Volumes:

+- **/config:** Path where configuration files, pending downloads, and recent downloads are stored.

- **/download** : folder where files are downloaded
+- **/download:** Folder where files are downloaded.

- **/watch** : folder where torrent files are downloaded where transmission will upload them
+- **/watch:** Folder where torrent files are downloaded, and transmission will upload them.

 # Config File: config.ini
 A config.ini file is created that contains file extensions and paths where these files should be downloaded based on: